Self-Diagnosis and Self-Debiasing: A Proposal for Reducing Corpus-Based Bias in NLP: Conclusion

 In this paper, we have shown that large language models are capable of performing self-diagnosis, i.e., of investigating their own outputs with regards to the presence of undesirable attributes using only their internal knowledge and textual descriptions.
 Based on this finding, we have proposed a decoding algorithm that reduces the probability of a model generating biased text by comparing the original probability of a token with its probability if undesired behavior is explicitly encouraged.

-As our evaluation is limited to one particular dataset measuring only a small set of undesired behaviors in an imperfect fashion, it is important to extend our analysis to other kinds of behaviors and biases, benchmarks and models.
+As our evaluation is limited to two English datasets covering only a small portion of potentially undesired behaviors in an imperfect fashion, it is important to extend our analysis to other kinds of behaviors and biases, languages, benchmarks and models.

-It is clear that self-diagnosis and self-correction only reduce and do not eliminate corpus-based bias.
+It is clear that self-diagnosis and self-debiasing only reduce and do not eliminate corpus-based bias.
 For this reason, they are not a viable path towards bias-free models if used in isolation.
 However, we hope that future work can leverage our proposals, e.g., by combining them with complementary models or by extending them to build stronger debiasing solutions.